Metamorphosis – Nature’s Ultimate Transformer

 - Complete metamorphosis: a change in body form with four stages: egg, larva, pupa, and adult.

 Imagine if your body could change its shape and the things it could do.
 You might start out walking on the ground with two legs and then later develop wings to fly.
 Maybe you begin your life with gills and fins so you can breathe and swim under water and then later grow a set of lungs and legs so you could live on dry land.
 Does this sound like a fantastic and unbelievable story to you?
 It isn’t.
-In fact, there are animals that make these types of changes every day as part of a process called metamorphosis.
+Every day there are animals that make these types of changes as part of a process called metamorphosis.

 The word “metamorphosis” comes from the Greek and means to transform.
 There are a lot of examples of this type of change.
 Frogs start out as eggs, then become tadpoles before begcoming adults.
 Fish, such as salmon, must transform so they can move from fresh water to salt water and back to freshwater.
 Both of these changes are impressive, but maybe the most amazing animal transformation happens in the insect world.
 For some insects it is possible to begin life crawling and eating and later change into an amazing flying animal.
 In fact, many insects experience extreme changes as they grow and develop to become adults.